zhinst/laboneq-applications/examples/guide-building-blocks.md

 ### Writing an experiment task

-Built-in tasks like `compile_experiment` and `run_experiment` are quite standard and you shouldn't need to write your own versions very often, but tasks that build experiments, such as `amplitude_rabi`, will often be written by you.
+Built-in tasks like `compile_experiment` and `run_experiment` are quite standard and you shouldn't need to write your own versions very often, but tasks that build experiments, such as `create_experiment` for the rabi, will often be written by you.

-Let's write our own version of the `amplitude_rabi` experiment that sweeps pulse lengths instead of amplitudes.
+Let's write our own version of the `create_experiment` for the rabi experiment that sweeps pulse lengths instead of amplitudes.

 ```{code-cell} ipython3
 from laboneq.dsl.parameter import SweepParameter